-On April 6, 2015, James Brown was appointed by Mayor Jim Gray to fill the unexpired term of Chris Ford, who resigned to serve as the city’s Commissioner of Social Services.
+On April 6, 2015, James Brown was appointed by former Mayor Jim Gray to fill the unexpired term of Chris Ford, who resigned to serve as the city’s Commissioner of Social Services.
 During a special election in November 2015, James was officially elected to the position of 1st District Councilmember.

 James and his wife, Charmayne, have three children.